AdmOzk/GraduationProjectEvaluationSystem/README.md

 - **Data Integrity:** All data transferred between the web and mobile applications is encrypted, ensuring secure communication and data integrity.
 - **Role-Based Access Control:** The system employs role-based access control to restrict certain functionalities to specific users, enhancing security and ensuring proper use of the platform.

+Note: Due to restrictions such as sharing personal data, database connections and personal information such as student numbers, phone numbers, emails, etc. removed from the project.
+It's unable to run this project I uploaded screen shuts from the application to LinkedIn.

 ### Visit my Linkedin account to review demo.
 https://www.linkedin.com/in/adem-%C3%B6zkay%C4%B1t-945003238/